A Study on Skytrain’s Reliability and Resilience at Singapore Changi Airport

-A collaborative study by researchers from Future Resilient Systems (FRS) at the Singapore-ETH Centre and Changi Airport Group has developed a new data-driven approach to ensure the Skytrain continues to run smoothly and reliably, even under stress.
+A collaborative study by researchers from Future Resilient Systems (FRS) at the Singapore-ETH Centre and Changi Airport Group has developed a new data-driven approach to assess the Skytrain’s reliability and improve it by optimising some of its maintenance regimes.

 Singapore’s Changi Airport is consistently ranked among the world's best airports, thanks in part to the seamless connectivity provided by its Skytrain system.
 Behind the scenes, however, maintaining the reliability and resilience of this automated people mover is a complex and critical task.
-A collaborative study by researchers from Future Resilient Systems (FRS) at the Singapore-ETH Centre and Changi Airport Group has developed a new data-driven approach to ensure the Skytrain continues to run smoothly and reliably, even under stress.
+A collaborative study by researchers from Future Resilient Systems (FRS) at the Singapore-ETH Centre and Changi Airport Group has developed a new data-driven approach to assess the Skytrain’s reliability and improve it by optimising some of its maintenance regimes.

 Bridging Theory and Practice